adhitht/auorora/README.md

    - Send back to frontend

 5. **Error Handling**
-   - Graceful error handling with user-friendly messages
+   - Error handling with user-friendly messages
    - Logging for debugging

 ## Models Used